damonallison/python-examples/ds-from-scratch/README.md

 ### Chapter 14: Linear Regression

+Regression is the process of finding the relationship between a dependent variable (the result) and one or more independent variables (the 'predictors', or 'features').

+For example: Who is more likely to subscribe to a website given the state they live in, their age, marital status, and number of kids.

+* Subscription is the dependent variable.
+* State, age, marital status, and kids are independent variables.

-Finding the line of best fit.
+Linear regression is finding the line of best fit.
 The goal is to make the "sum of squared error" as low as possible.
 Gradient descent (consistently predicting and adjusting to find the best estimate) can be used to create better results.

 ### Chapter 15: Multiple Regression